BEST-Thanawat/Binary-Search-Tree/README.md

 # Binary Search Tree(BST)

-- Node can have child upto 2 children
+- Node can have child upto 2 childrens
-- Value on the right hand side is greater than left hand side
+- Node value on the right hand side is always greater than left hand side

 ## Pro